ucf-sttc/navsim/README.md

 * `D` refers to the display index, which is 0 generally.
 * `S` refers to the screen index, which is 0 generally but in a GPU based system, each GPU might be connected to a different screen.
 In our container, this number refers to the GPU on which the environment binary will run.

-For the purpose of navsim container, use `DISPLAY=0.0` and change the last zero to the index number if GPU where environment binary can run.
+For the purpose of navsim container, use `DISPLAY=:0.0` and change the last zero to the index number if GPU where environment binary can run.

 ### Option 2: Run on host directly - doesn't run headless.

-To run on the host, activate the `navsim` virtual environment only once:
-`conda activate navsim || source activate navsim`.
+To run on the host, activate the `navsim` virtual environment, only once, with following command: `conda activate navsim || source activate navsim`.

 Now the navsim env should be activated.
 If not then go to host setup steps and troubleshoot.